 Harmonisation of Units

 A lack of harmonisation with regard to the units used by infrastructure operators and network users along the gas value chain may constitute a barrier to cross-border trade.
-The Network Code shall determine the use of harmonised units for energy, volume, pressure and gross calorific value, for the TSOs to use when communicating to counterparties.
+The Network Code shall contain a common set of units for energy, volume, pressure and gross calorific value and will define the circumstances under which TSOs would be obliged to communicate or publish information in those common units. .

-Where the harmonisation of units has already been covered by EU legislation or in a Network Code, the Network Code shall not duplicate these provisions, but may propose stricter application in line with these Framework Guidelines.
+Where the harmonisation of units has already been covered by EU legislation or in a Network Code, the Network Code shall not duplicate these provisions.

 Gas Quality

 The European Commission has committed to develop a Roadmap for Gas Quality.
-Without prejudice to the outcome of this process, the Network Code shall propose rules to reinforce transparency as well as the cooperation of TSOs on the issue of gas quality.
+Without prejudice to the outcome of this process, the Network Code shall propose rules to reinforce transparency as well as the operational cooperation between TSOs and relevant NRAs on the issue of gas quality.

-The Network Code shall specify that adjacent TSOs agree where necessary on the handling of gas quality differences at each side of a given interconnection point.
-The Network Code shall require that TSOs closely cooperate on either side of the border and work out technically feasible and financially reasonable solutions to handle gas quality.
-Possible solutions might include, but shall not be restricted to, swapping, co-mingling and flow commitments.
-The solutions shall be such that they support the removal of barriers to cross-border trade resulting from the variations of different gas qualities.
-TSOs shall jointly determine the solutions affecting cross-border trade based on a cost-benefit analysis and submit them for the approval of the relevant NRAs, following a consultation with the market.
+The Network Code shall specify that adjacent TSOs, in close cooperation with the respective NRAs, agree where necessary on tools for the handling of gas quality differences in specifications at each side of a given interconnection point.
+The Network Code shall require that TSOs together with NRAs closely cooperate on either side of the border and work out technically feasible and financially reasonable solutions to handle gas quality, based on a cost benefit assessment and followed by the consultation with the market..
+The solutions shall be such that they support the removal of barriers to cross-border trade resulting from the differences in gas quality specifications

-The Network Code shall oblige TSOs to provide relevant network users with pertinent information on Gas Quality and variations thereto.
-The Network Code shall classify the cases where it is necessary or useful to provide further information to end-users on fluctuations of gas quality in order to allow preventive action.
-The Network Code shall identify the relevant information, and how frequently this information shall be provided for network users to possibly handle gas quality variations.

 Disputes will be settled as described in the Interconnection Agreement section.

-Within the Ten Year Network Development Plan, ENTSOG will include an outlook reviewed every two years on the possible changes in gas quality within the major European regions for the next 10 years.

 Odorisation

-If bilateral agreements fail to address effectively issues relating to differences in odorisation practices, the Network Code shall ensure that odorisation takes place so as not to hamper cross-border trade by allowing physical cross-border flows of non-odorised gas, as a default rule.
-The Network Code shall foresee an interim period of 36 months for the implementation of the measure.
+The Network Code shall ensure that cross-border trade is not hampered with non-odorised gas being the default rule for cross-border flows.
+Exceptions should be agreed on bilateral basis and be approved by relevant Member State Authorities.
+Any change from a current odorized scheme to non-odorized scheme shall be accompanied by an adequate cost allocation and recovery mechanism.
+For Member States where odorization is a legal obligation for high-pressure transmission system, such a change can be imposed only if an acceptable technology to deodorize gas at cross-border interconnection points is identified.

 Disputes will be settled as described in the Interconnection Agreement section.